The key to understanding mathematics

 Journalling as part of the anchor task

-In addition to the exploration and discovery of multiple problem-solving strategies at the beginning of a lesson, Singapore maths adds journalling as a step in the process to anchor the students.
-Discussion and journalling connect the student’s thought process to the problem and gives them the opportunity to write, read and discuss the vocabulary of mathematics.
+Singapore maths adds journalling as a step in the process of exploring and discovering multiple problem-solving strategies at the beginning of a lesson to anchor the students .
+Along with discussion, journalling keeps the student’s thought process connected to the problem and gives them the opportunity to write, read and discuss the vocabulary of mathematics.
 This extra step ensures that the vocabulary and process are both integrated into a student’s memory.

 The value of dialogue

-Mathematics has a vocabulary that is unique and often overlooked.
-It’s important to train students in the terminology of mathematics so communication is clear, and they are prepared for higher level mathematics.
+Singapore maths emphasises the importance of training students in the unique vocabulary of mathematics.
+This enables clear communication is clear prepares them for higher level mathematics.
 The teacher may be tempted to use simple words that they think are easier for students to understand, like “take away” instead of “subtract”.
 Using the vocabulary of mathematics is an integral part of Singapore maths.

 A balance of mastery and higher-order thinking to build confidence